 Contracts may be amended to account for changes in contract specifications and requirements.
 Contract modifications exist when the amendment either creates new, or changes existing, enforceable rights and obligations.
 A modification is considered to be a separate contract, and revenue is recognized prospectively, when the modification creates new performance obligations to deliver additional goods or services and the related increase in consideration approximates the standalone selling price for the additional goods or services.
-If a contract modification does not create a new performance obligation to deliver new goods and/or services but the goods and/or services to be delivered after the contract modification date are distinct from the goods and/or services delivered on or before the contract modification date, then this contract modification is not accounted for as a separate contract, and we account for the goods and/or services to be delivered after the contract modification date prospectively.
+If a contract modification does not create a new performance obligation to deliver new goods and/or services but the goods and/or services to be delivered after the contract modification is not accounted for as a separate contract, and we account for the goods and/or services to be delivered after the contract modification date prospectively.
+We account for the goods and/or services to be delivered after the contract modification date prospectively.
 We account for a contract modification as if it were a part of the existing contract if the remaining goods or services are not distinct and, therefore, form part of a single performance obligation that is partially satisfied at the date of the contract modification.
 The effect that these contract modifications have on the transaction price, and on our measure of progress toward complete satisfaction of the performance obligation, is recognized as an adjustment to revenue at the date of the contract modification, with the adjustment to revenue made on a cumulative catch-up basis.